pslucas0212/RHEL-Study-Guide-Tune-System-Performance/README.md

    1996 99.5  -2 md5sum
 ```

-Let's change these two processes priority (renice).  -n specifies the new nice value or priority
+Let's change these two processes priority (renice).  -n specifies the new nice value or priority.
+We can set a nice value between +20 and -20 (which will be round to +19 or -19).
+Base priority is 0.
 ```
 # renice -n 10 1980 1996
 1980 (process ID) old priority 2, new priority 10